Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/r_zos_specific_parameters/c_HFS_hierarchical_files_zos.md

 ---

-    title: HFS hierarchical files
+    title: "HFS hierarchical files"
-    linkTitle: HFS hierarchical files
+    linkTitle: "HFS hierarchical files"
     weight: 310

----
-The <a href="" class="MCTextPopup popup popupHead">HFS<span class="MCTextPopupBody MCTextPopupBody_Closed needs-pie popupBody" aria-hidden="true"><span class="MCTextPopupArrow"> </span>Hierarchical File System </span></a> data architecture is consecutive and non-structured for records and blocks.
+---The [HFS Hierarchical File System]() data architecture is consecutive and non-structured for records and blocks.
 The HFS files are installed in hierarchical disk spaces, and divided into directories and sub-directories according to UNIX conventions.

-HFS files are managed either by applications that work in an UNIX/OMVS environment, or by applications that use the <a href="" class="MCTextPopup popup popupHead">USS<span class="MCTextPopupBody MCTextPopupBody_Closed needs-pie popupBody" aria-hidden="true"><span class="MCTextPopupArrow"> </span>UNIX System Services</span></a>, such as the management and access interface.
+HFS files are managed either by applications that work in an UNIX/OMVS environment, or by applications that use the [USS UNIX System Services](), such as the management and access interface.

 Transfer CFT only accepts the complete name from the root directory.
 All file name components are separated by the ‘/’ character.
 The complete name is limited to 248 characters.